-Assessment of Exposures and Covariates
+Assessment of exposures and covariates

 For our primary analyses, we examined the first measured 25(OH)D level in relation to risk of diverticulitis.
-In sensitivity analyses, we also examined the association of mean 25(OH)D levels with diverticulitis among patients with more than one measurement of 25(OH)D and among patients who underwent a CT scan within 7 days of diagnosis.
-We collected information on demographics (age, sex, race) and selected comorbidities as reported by patient providers in the medical record, including coronary artery disease, obesity, chronic renal failure, and diabetes.
+In sensitivity analyses, we also examined the association of mean 25(OH)D levels with diverticulitis among patients with more than one measurement of 25(OH)D and among patients that underwent a CT scan within 7 days of diagnosis.
+We collected information on demographics (age, gender, race) and selected comorbidities as reported by patient providers in the medical record, including coronary artery disease, obesity, chronic renal failure, and diabetes.

-Statistical Analysis
+Statistical analysis